 - Full Thickness Burns

 Better called third-degree burns, full thickness burns are quite alarming.
 It punctures through all layers of skin and may even damage the tissue beneath the rearmost layer of the skin.
 These burn marks are quite painful and should be treated immediately under doctor’s supervision.

 When you hire TAILored Pet Services, our dog walkers keep a close eye on changes in Spot’s skin so we can report any changes.
-Depending on Spot’s needs, we have a monthly package to suit him so visit our services-rates page for more information.
+Depending on Spot’s needs, we have a monthly package to suit him so visit our dog walking page for more information.